newlight77/ubuntu/readme.md

 ## Install tools

 ### install git
-Install git as it is required at first to retrieve the ubuntu toolboxs scripts from github.com
+Install git as it is required at first to retrieve the ubuntu toolbox scripts from github.com

 ```sh
 sudo apt-get install git